JCSDA/crtm/README.md

 - Development Repository Build
 - Note: the development repository build differs from a release build.

-The CRTM development directory structure looks like
+The CRTM **development** repository directory structure looks like:

 <pre>
  .